sheng09/PHYS3070-2020/Week2/README.md

 Those methods are different.
 Here, we do not judge which one is better.
 You will find out their huge difference in the future.

 ## 2.5 More tries
 For whatever language you choose, try it and play it.
-You can use only one language for lab1 and lab2, or you can combine two of more of them.
+You can use only one language for lab1 and lab2, or you can combine two or more of them.

 # 3. Lab1-Earthquake Location